stumpylog/tailscale-dns-container/README.md

 to the server when inside my network using a 192.168.1.xxx address.
 This works great when connected locally.

-Now, I'm working on getting Tailscale setup and configured for my devices, so there will not be open ports and no need for the DDNS updater any longer.
-Tailscale allows for DNS control, including using a node as a DNS server.
-Great!
-But it doesn't work quite how I want, as my existing DNS server will return the server IP address in the 192.168.1.xxx for my own domain.

-To use my existing DNS server, I would also need to advertise subnet routes to allow access to the server, since the DNS rewrite returns an IP not in the Tailnet.
+I wanted roughly the same thing to happen when a device is connected via [Tailscale](https://tailscale.com/).
+When a device is on the my tailnet, it receives the server IP address for my domain as being the server's tailnet IP address.
+For requests not for my own domain, they are passed upstream to AdGuard (or any other DNS server).

 ## The Solution